spex-xray/spex-help/source/threads/pionena/pionena.rst

 Step 4c: Set the PION (obscuring wind) components.

-Here we introduce two PION components.
-The parameters of the PION components are restricted to improve the efficiency of a realistic fitting process. ``fcov=1`` refers to the PION component fully covers the line-of-sight.
+Here we introduce two PION components for the obscuring wind `(Kaastra et al. 2014) <https://ui.adsabs.harvard.edu/abs/2014Sci...345...64K/abstract>`_.
+The parameters of the PION components are restricted to improve the efficiency of a realistic fitting process.
 .. note:: The second ``pion`` component is a spare one with ``fcov=0`` and ``omeg=0``.
 This is practical when analyzing real data without any prior knowledge of the number of PION components required.

 ::